LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 Halbach magnetic arrays present a choice for mobile (+nmr) due to their ability to produce highly homogeneous and robust magnetic fields per unit of magnetic mass, coupled with minimal stray fields.
 The term *Halbach Array* (commonly known as *magic rings*) denotes a precise configuration of permanent magnets designed to amplify magnetic flux on one side while concurrently mitigating or eliminating it on the opposite side. [@BC16]

 The Halbach magnetic array appears as an essential element for future Magnet characterisation.
-Based on this fact this thesis centres on assessing the sensors' applicability, the Halbach magnetic array serves as a tool for later measurements, although its implementation and further discussion will not be the primary focus.
+Based on this fact this thesis centres on assessing the sensors applicability, the Halbach magnetic array serves as a tool for later measurements, although its implementation and further discussion will not be the primary focus.

 In order to compensate for inhomogeneities in a finished system, there are various so-called shimming procedures which further improve homogeneity after the system has been assembled.
 This procedure is explained in the following chapter.